abhikenobi/Data-Morphin-Power-Rangers/README.md

 Our goal with this project was to implement our education on machine learning to attempt to tackle a very crucial real-world issue.
 We used a public dataset found on Kaggle, along with models from SciKit Learn in order to train and test our dataset to see whether they could accurately classify a water sample as potable or non-potable.
 With our research, it was found that in order to determine water potability, multiple factors/attributes of the water sample would have to be looked at.
 Our dataset contained 9 attributes (i.e. features for our model).

+# Dataset

+The data set we used which included water quality data for 3276 different water bodies:

+# Sources

+# Findings